miketran-okta/accessgateway-oracle/README.md

 - Setup the Okta Identity Cloud
 - Setup the Okta Access Gateway and setup Okta as the IDP.
 OAG documentation can be found <a href="https://help.okta.com/en/prod/Content/Topics/Access-Gateway/ag-main.htm">here</a>.
 - An application deployed within a WebLogic container ie OBIEE, SOA, WebCenter.
-This example will use the default WebLogic administration console
+This example will use Okta Access Gateway to protect the WebLogic administration console.
+If you do not have WebLogic, you can find instructions to install it <a href="https://github.com/miketran-okta/weblogic">here</a>
 - Support for TLS 1.2 for your WebLogic container